top of page

 Rinse with water after meals and choose water as the beverage of choice

 According to the CDA, sugar is one of the main causes of dental problems.
-Sugary drinks are also a major source of sugars in the diets of pre-teens and teens.
-As a result, consuming sugary drinks may lead to increased risk of cavities for children, and obesity and type 2 diabetes for the entire population.
+Sugary drinks are also a major source of sugar in the diets of pre-teens and teens.
+As a result, consuming sugary drinks may lead to an increased risk of cavities for children and obesity and type 2 diabetes for the entire population.

-Drinking water keeps you hydrated without the added sugars, sodium, and saturated fats, and it helps your body get rid of wastes.
+Drinking water keeps you hydrated without the added sugars, sodium and saturated fats, and it helps your body get rid of waste.

 Water also helps to buffer the collection of bacteria in your mouth until you can brush.
-Rinsing your mouth with water after meals and snacks, then brushing 30 to 45 minutes later, is a great addition to your mouth care.
+Rinsing your mouth with water after meals and snacks and brushing 30-45 minutes later is a great addition to your mouth care.

 Be vigilant if you already have a health issue